-- register with an Appropriate Body in a timely manner and will work with them to provide high quality support to our ECTs. - provide support to meet the generic needs of all ECTs and the specific needs of individual ECTs - provide individualised support through high quality mentoring and coaching
+- Register with an Appropriate Body in a timely manner and will work with them to provide high quality support to our ECTs. - provide support to meet the generic needs of all ECTs and the specific needs of individual ECTs - provide individualised support through high quality mentoring and coaching - provide ECTs with examples of good classroom practice - help ECTs form productive relationships with all members of the school community and stakeholders - support ECTs to become reflective practitioners - provide opportunities to recognise and celebrate success

-- provide ECTs with examples of good classroom practice - help ECTs form productive relationships with all members of the school community and stakeholders - support ECTs to become reflective practitioners - provide opportunities to recognise and celebrate success - act quickly to help ECTs address any areas of concern - help ECTs to learn to manage their workload and personal wellbeing. - provide a foundation for longer-term professional development - ensure a smooth transition from teacher training, to help ECTs meet all the Teachers' Standards.
+- act quickly to help ECTs address any areas of concern - provide a foundation for longer-term professional development - ensure a smooth transition from teacher training, to help ECTs meet all the Teachers' Standards.